felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/configuration.md

 Just Eat Takeaway customers can pay for their order either online or by cash for restaurant delivery orders.

 This section of the configuration page allows you to specify the ref codes for these two payment methods.
-Refer to your connected EPOS documentation on the HubRise website to verify the correct codes to use.
+Refer to your connected EPOS documentation on the HubRise website [Apps page](/apps) to verify the correct codes to use.

 ## Order Statuses

-Just Eat Takeaway requires you to mark every successful order as "confirmed".
+Just Eat Takeaway requires you to mark every successful order as `confirmed`.
 In this section, you can select which HubRise status change is used to send the confirmation to Just Eat Takeaway.

 ## Save the Configuration

-Once you are happy with the configuration of Just Eat Takeaway Bridge, click **Save** at the top of the page to go back to the Operations page.
+Once you are happy with the configuration of Just Eat Takeaway Bridge, click **Save** at the top of the page to go back to the **Latest operatins** page.

 ## Reset the Configuration